-This Global Programme focuses on how national governments can accelerate the urban energy transition in concert with city governments, utilities and other stakeholders.
+This Global Programme focused on how national governments can accelerate the urban energy transition in concert with city governments, utilities and other stakeholders.

 A significant portion of the global urban abatement potential can be attributed to the decarbonisation of urban electricity supply.
 However, energy policy has historically been the domain of national governments, and electricity has typically been supplied to urban areas by national or regional utilities.
 City governments have had little authority over energy supply.